 In any case, you’re probably not going to suffer from any caffeine-related side effects with a single can of Game Fuel.
 As long as you’re not having too many cans a day or have Game Fuel with other caffeinated beverages, you should be alright.

 Game Fuel Sugar Content

-Each 16 fl.oz can of Game Fuel has 23g of sugar, which is a small amount compared to other sugary energy drinks on the market.
+Each 16 fl.oz can of Game Fuel has 23g of sugar, which is small compared to other sugary energy drinks on the market.

-Although not sugar-free, Game Fuel definitely has a lot less sugar than your average energy drink, being lower than a standard 8.4 fl.oz can of Red Bull (which has 27g of sugar)
+Although not sugar-free, Game Fuel has a lot less sugar than your average energy drink, being lower than a standard 8.4 fl. oz can of Red Bull (which has 27g of sugar)

 Given that the AHA recommends a daily sugar limit for both men and women to be 36g and 25g, respectively, a can of Game Fuel is just below the maximum recommended daily limit for women and above half for men.

-While it’s fine to indulge in some sugar occasionally, having too much sugar regularly may lead to some notable health issues, such as:
+While it’s OK to indulge in some sugar occasionally, having too much sugar intake may lead to some notable health issues, such as:

 - Weight Gain

 - Type II Diabetes

 Having too many sugary energy drinks in a short period may also sugar crash, which will make you feel sluggish and lethargic after having too much sugar due to the spike and fall in blood sugar levels.